 - I Call It "Vera": Calls her gadgets her "cute little babies".

-- Insane Troll Logic: What's the solution for when Iida's legs get tired from running.
-Strap boosters on his upper limbs and run with his arms!
+- Insane Troll Logic: What's her solution to help Iida when his legs get tired from running?
+Strap boosters on his upper limbs so he can run with his arms.

 - Manipulative Bitch: Downplayed.
 She's not an awful person, but she is an opportunist and will trick people into showing off her inventions if it gets her publicity.
-Iida found this out the hard way when she made him think she was going to play fair by giving him gadgets to use along with hers in their match, only to use the entire match to pitch her inventions
+Iida finds this out the hard way when she makes him think she's going to play fair by giving him gadgets to use along with hers in their match, only to use the entire match to pitch her inventions.

-- Marshmallow Hell: Her landing on top of Izuku after an explosion nearly resulted in him being smothered by her hefty endowments by accident.
-Uraraka was not pleased.
+- Marshmallow Hell: Her landing on top of Midoriya after an explosion nearly results in him being smothered by her hefty endowments by accident.
+Uraraka is not pleased.

 - Meaningful Name: Her name comes from "hatsumei", the Japanese word for "invention".

-- Motor Mouth: Rattles on and on about her how her gadgets can be useful for Midoriya as he's trying to find a teammate for Human Calvary during the Sports Festival.
-She gets so into it that she doesn't even notice Ochako.
+- Motor Mouth: She rattles on and on about her how her gadgets can be useful for Midoriya as he's trying to find a teammate for Human Calvary during the Sports Festival.
+She gets so into it that she doesn't even notice Uraraka.

-- No Sense of Personal Space: When Midoriya requests help from the Department of Support for a new costume to better support his Quirk limitations, Mei immediately starts to invade his personal space.
+- No Sense of Personal Space: When Midoriya requests help from the Department of Support for a new costume to better support his Quirk limitations, she immediately starts to invade his personal space.
 She even gives him an impromptu physical to get his measurements.
 She also stands behind Iida when she hears him ask for Power Loader's help.

-- No Social Skills: Because Mei spends most of her free time making new inventions, she has ended up with poor social skills with other students.
-Not helping matters she also have a short attention span to subjects that bores her.
+- No Social Skills: Because she spends most of her free time making new inventions, she has ended up with poor social skills with other students.
+Not helping matters is that she also has a short attention span concerning subjects that bores her.

-- Shameless Self-Promoter: Will take any opportunity to promote her own inventions.
-Demonstrated in her match against Iida — she spends time advertising her inventions to the watching support companies, then throws the match, much to Iida's displeasure.
+- Shameless Self-Promoter: She'll take any opportunity to promote her own inventions.
+This is demonstrated during her match against Iida — she spends time advertising her inventions to the watching support companies, then throws the match, much to Iida's displeasure.

-- Sitcom Archnemesis: Powerloader, who oversees the Support Department.
-He regularly gets annoyed with Hatsume's antics, which often result in chaos, and even threatens to kick her out on a regular basis.
+- Sitcom Archnemesis: Power Loader, who oversees the Support Department.
+He regularly gets annoyed with her antics, which often result in chaos.
+He has even threatens to kick her out on a regular basis.

 - Steampunk: A modernized take of it.
 She has some aspects of the genre with her use of fancy and unusual machines, especially those fancy-looking antique-like pipe goggles of hers that she rarely takes off.

-- Super Senses: Her Quirk "Zoom" gives her telescopic vision.
-It doesn't see much use, though, because she doesn't see a lot of action as a gadgeteer, and the one time she's used it thus far was at the sports festival- and not to scope out not the competition, but company executives.
+- Super Senses: Her Quirk gives her telescopic vision.
+It doesn't see much use, though, because she doesn't see a lot of action as a gadgeteer, and the one time she's used it thus far is at the Sports Festival- and not to scope out not the competition, but company executives.

 - Teen Genius: Still a high school freshman, but she has a large and varied arsenal of gear intended to be used by heroes.
-She's even replicated equipment used by professional heroes.
+She's even replicated equipment used by pro heroes.

-- You Gotta Have Blue Hair: The pink colour is actually the least strange part about her hair.
+- You Gotta Have Blue Hair: The pink color is actually the least strange part about her hair.

 The Big Three

-- The Ace: The trio is composed of the best UA students, all of whom are skilled enough to compete even with pros.
+- The Ace: The trio is composed of the best U.A. students, all of whom are skilled enough to compete with the pros.

-- Bunny-Ears Lawyer: The trio seems to be incapable of even making a simple explanation for how the internship system works (Tamaki gets shy, Nejire gets constantly distracted and Mirio wants to start a fight), they are, nonetheless, the best students in UA, all of their on-site skills also show them to be capable heroes, despite being only interns (Nejire particularly got herself an internship with the 9th ranked hero while Mirio works under one of All Might's former sidekicks).
+- Bunny-Ears Lawyer: The trio seems to be incapable of even giving a simple explanation for how the internship system works (Tamaki gets shy, Nejire is constantly distracted, and Mirio wants to start a fight).
+They are, nonetheless, the best students in U.A., all of their on-site skills also show them to be capable heroes, despite being only interns (Nejire particularly got herself an internship with the 9th ranked hero, while Mirio works under one of All Might's former sidekicks).

 - Establishing Character Moment: Their presentation is this.
-Tamaki gets shy and can't talk to the class, Nejire distracts everybody by making personal questions to people and Mirio decides to stage a fight against Class 1-A.
+Tamaki gets shy and can't talk to the class, Nejire distracts everybody by asking personal questions, and Mirio decides to stage a fight against Class 1-A.

 - Power Trio: Although they are yet to be seen working together, the three seem to hang out together a lot, being that Mirio and Tamaki are Childhood Friends and Nejire seems close to them.

-- Senpai Kohai: They are the Senpais to Class 1A and each seem to have taken at least one 1A student under their wing.
+- Senpai Kohai: They are the Senpais to Class 1-A, and each seem to have taken at least one 1-A student under their wing.
 Mirio does this with Midoriya, Nejire with Uraraka and Tsuyu, and Tamaki with Kirishima.
-All of them got their Kouhais internships.
+All of them got their Kohais internships.

 Mirio Togata — Lemillion